DeactivatedWhatSoever/NSL/me/effective_debugging.md

 ### Things to Remember
 * Automate the execution of complex test cases through the use of a scripting language.

+## Enable a Comprehensive Overview of Your Debugging Data
+Comprehend the data that you’re going to debug with.
+If you don’t know your data, obviously it won’t be easy to actually find the problem.
+Or even define the problem.
+ It’s critical to get all the information that you can get.
+The log files, the code, host information, anything that can help you find the culprit.
+It’s about understanding where the problem might be and gathering all the information you can get to find it.
+Also, viewing it at a whole is really important.
+It’s about the eye.
+If you can’t find it, try to make the screen bigger and fill in all the information at once.
+ Maximize your screen so all the logs print in one line.
+If they collapse, it’s going to be hard to see what type of message is important or different or not.
+ Printing also helps, I mean really literally printing the information on a white sheet and looking at it.
+I do agree that it might be an efficient method if you can’t really find anything in that data mine lol.

+### Things to Remember
+* With a lot of data in view, you can concentrate better and spot patterns and correlations
+* Use the largest display area you can obtain
+* Display relatively static data on printed sheets

 #reading/books